 Dental screening was carried out at a pre-arranged time after the respondent completed the interview, either in a local dental clinic or at the migrant site.
-Eight dental examiners, dental hygienists and dentists, were individually trained to conduct two standardized dental indices: a dental caries status and treatment index (DMFT-modified) and a periodontal health index (CPITN).
+Eight dental examiners, dental hygienists and dentiats, were individually trained to conduct two standardized dental indices: a dental caries status and treatment index (DMFT-modified) and a periodontal health index (CPITM).
 Dental examiners used calibrated examination instruments and approved portable examination equipment.
-Dental screening times were scheduled for evening hours to accommodate field work schedules; transportation to and from the screening locations was provided by the survey interviewers when needed.
-The interviewers, present at every screening, provided a familiar link between the participant and the dental examiner and interpreted when necessary.
+Dental screening times were scheduled for evening hours to accommodate field work schedules; transcheduled for evening hours to accommodate field work schedules; transfortation to and from the screening locations was provided by the survey interviewers when needed.
+The interviewers, present at every screening, provided a familiar link between the participant and the dental examiner and interpreted when needesaty.